-The qualifications in the table below will be offered by the University of Canterbury in 2014, however they are not open to new enrolments.
-Students who enrolled in these qualifications prior to 2014 may complete them under the regulations published in the UC Calendar of the year indicated, by taking courses approved by the Dean of Education which must be completed before the transitional arrangement expiry date.
+The qualifications in the table below will be offered by the University of Canterbury in 2015, however they are not open to new enrolments.
+Students who enrolled in these qualifications prior to 2015 may complete them under the regulations published in the UC Calendar of the year indicated, by taking courses approved by the Dean of Education which must be completed before the transitional arrangement expiry date.

-Qualification Not open to new enrolments from: Transitional arrangements expire: Regulations in the UC Calendar dated: Bachelor of Education and Graduate Diploma in Teaching and Learning (Secondary) (BEd/GradDipTchLn(Secondary)) 31 December 2010 31 December 2015 2010 Bachelor of Teaching and Learning (Early Childhood) (BTchLn(EarlyChildhood)) via Upgrade 31 December 2014 31 December 2017 2013 Bachelor of Teaching and Learning (Primary) (BTchLn(Primary)) via Upgrade 31 December 2010 31 December 2015 2010 Certificate in Children's Literature (CertChLit) 31 December 2009 31 December 2014 2009 Diploma in Children's Literature (DipChLit) 31 December 2009 31 December 2015 2009 Diploma in Teaching and Supporting People with Disabilities (DipTSD) 31 December 2010 31 December 2015 2010 Graduate Certificate in Gifted Education (GradCertGiftedEd) 31 December 2010 31 December 2014 2010 Graduate Certificate in Management in Early Childhood Education (GradCertMgtECE) 31 December 2009 31 December 2014 2009 Graduate Certificate in Online Learning (GradCertOTL) 31 December 2009 31 December 2014 2009 Graduate Certificate in Teaching English to Speakers of Other Languages (GradCertTESOL) 31 December 2010 31 December 2014 2010 Graduate Diploma in The Education of Students with Special Teaching Needs (GradDipSTN) 31 December 2010 31 December 2015 2010 Graduate Diploma in Information Communication Technology in Education (GradDiplCTEd) 31 December 2009 31 December 2014 2009 Hoaka Pounamu: Graduate Diploma in Te Reo Maori Bilingual and Immersion Teaching (GradDipHP) 31 December 2009 31 December 2014 2009 Endorsed Master of Education in Child and Family Psychology (MEd(ChFamPsyc)) 31 December 2012 31 December 2015 2009 Master of Teaching and Learning (MTchLn) 31 December 2008 31 December 2016 2008
+Qualification Not open to new enrolments from: Transitional arrangements expire: Regulations in the Calendar dated: Bachelor of Education and Graduate Diploma in Teaching and Learning (Secondary) (BEd/ GradDipTchLn(Secondary)) 31 December 2010 31 December 2015 2010 Bachelor of Teaching and Learning (Primary) (BTchLn(Primary)) via Upgrade 31 December 2010 31 December 2015 2010 Diploma in Children's Literature (DipChLit) 31 December 2009 31 December 2015 2009 Diploma in Teaching and Supporting People with Disabilities (DipTSD) 31 December 2010 31 December 2015 2010 Graduate Diploma in The Education of Students with Special Teaching Needs (GradDipSTN) 31 December 2010 31 December 2015 2010 Endorsed Master of Education in Child and Family Psychology (MEd(ChFamPsyc)) 31 December 2012 31 December 2015 2009 Master of Teaching and Learning (MTchLn) 31 December 2008 31 December 2016 2008